Skip to main content

 Before the development of weed control methods and the idea of a flawless lawn being 100% grass, grass seed blends often contained 5% (or even more) white clover.
 Discover more about choosing the right grass seed.

-In reality, some individuals choose to establish a clover lawn using clover seed to cultivate a lawn mainly or entirely made up of diverse clover varieties.
-Dutch white clover, mini clover, and micro clover are among the most prevalent types used in such lawns.
+In reality, some individuals choose to establish a clover lawn using clover grass seed to cultivate a lawn mainly or entirely made up of diverse clover varieties.
+Dutch white clover, mini clover, and micro clover are among the most prevalent types used in a clover yard.

 Discover Lawn Care Services Near You